Erika Girardi’s Husband Inspired Her Final ‘Dancing With The Stars’ Performance

-Erika Girardi was eliminated from Dancing with the Stars last night, but before she went home, the Real Housewives of Beverly Hills star treated fans to one last performance.
+Erika Girardi was eliminated from Dancing With the Stars last night but before she went home, the Real Housewives of Beverly Hills star treated fans to one last performance.

-After admitting during practice that she was feeling frustrated with herself and disappointed in her previous performance, Erika Girardi took to the ballroom, where she danced with her partner, Gleb Savchenko, to “Unforgettable.”
+After admitting during practice that she was feeling frustrated with herself and disappointed in her previous performance, Erika Girardi took to the ballroom where she danced with her partner Gleb Savchenko to “Unforgettable.”

 “This is one of my favorite songs and one of my husband’s favorite songs and I remember driving late at night listening to this and him singing it to me,” Erika Girardi recalled, according to a report by People Magazine on April 17.
 “The fact that I love this song and I enjoy dancing to it, you know, could be just what the doctor ordered as far as working through and being vulnerable in front of everyone. … It’s a pretty song.”

-Erika Girardi is married to attorney Tom Girardi, and the couple has often been seen alongside each other on The Real Housewives of Beverly Hills.
-However, when it came to making an appearance on Dancing with the Stars, the reality star and singer’s husband decided to steer clear of the ABC series.
+Erika Girardi is married to attorney Tom Girardi and the couple has often been seen alongside each other on The Real Housewives of Beverly Hills.
+However, when it came to making an appearance on Dancing With the Stars, the reality star and singer’s husband decided to steer clear of the ABC series.

-While Erika Girardi’s performance to “Unforgettable” was met with rave reviews from the judges, including Len Goodman, Julianne Hough, Bruno Tonioli, and Carrie Ann Inaba, it wasn’t enough to keep her on the show past Week 5.
-After it was announced that she and Nick Viall were in jeopardy, she was sent home.
+While Erika Girardi’s performance to “Unforgettable” was met with rave reviews from the judges, including Len Goodman, Julianne Hough, Bruno Tonioli, and Carrie Ann Inaba, it wasn’t enough to keep her on the show past week five and after it was announced that she and Nick Viall were in jeopardy, she was sent home.

 “It was incredible.
 I mean, I did have a breakthrough.
 I’ve had a wonderful time.
 Thank you all so much,” Erika Girardi told Erin Andrews and Tom Bergeron after her performance.
 “It was an incredible experience.”